What is SD-WAN: How does it work and why do you need it?

 Application performance

-Performance for cloud-based applications can also be improved via internet ‘break-outs’ in remote locations.
-This eliminates the need for traffic to be backhauled through a central point of internet access while reducing latency and improving the user experience.
+• No need for traffic to be backhauled through a central point of internet access, reducing latency

 Agility